+Label Description

-Label Description Indicates the Alive Check status.
-Possible statuses are: : Disable.
-Status Analysing: Analyse the packet throughput for initialization.
-Running: Function ready.
+Indicates the Alive Check status.
+Possible statuses are:

+Status : Disable.

+Running : Function ready.

 Attacked: DDOS attack happened.

 5.9.2.1.3 DDOS Prevention

 This page provides DDOS Prevention configurations.
 The switch can monitor ingress packets, and perform actions when DDOS attack occurred on this port.
 You can configure the setting to achieve maximum protection.